bennyLCK/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

   * 1b.
-User omits a prefix.
+User omits any prefix.

   * 1b1.PressPlanner shows an error message